Formula to Calculate Growth Rate of a Company

 Growth rate for the year 2015 = (6,00,00,000 / 5,50,00,000 ) – 1

 Growth Rate for the Year 2015 will be –

 Growth Rate for the Year 2015 = 9.09%

 Similarly, we can calculate for the rest of the year, and below is the result.

 Growth Rate Calculator

 You can use the following growth rate calculator.

 Relevance and Uses

-This has been a guide to Growth Rate Formula in Excel.
-Here we discuss the calculation of growth rate along with examples and downloadable excel template.
+This has been a guide to Growth Rate Formula.
+Here we learn how to calculate the annual growth rate of the company for a particular period along with practical examples and downloadable excel template.
 You can learn more about financial analysis from the following articles –